- About Us

 Host/Hostess at Congregate Meals: Set-up, serve and clean-up from twice-weekly Congregate Lunch program at Bet Shalom.

-Man Talk Volunteer: Tuesday - Help set-up, serve and clean-up from breakfast for weekly mens group.
+Man Talk Volunteer: On Tuesdays, help set-up, serve and clean-up from breakfast for weekly mens' group.

 Nursery School Aide: Visit and assist JCC and Temple Emanuel Nursery Schools for 3 hours each week.

 Nursing Home Visitor: Visit Jewish residents in an area nursing home for an hour each week.

 Phone Friend: Make daily reassurance phone call to an isolated elderly person.

 Senior Reader: Visit and read to kindergarten and first-grade students 1 hour each week.